cucumber-attic/cucumber-ruby-spike-donotuse/README.md

       end
     end

-You can.
+Good news: you can!
 But please keep in mind these are only the basics.

 ## FAQ